Bhone-SK/GUI-GUESSING-GAME/README.md

 # GUI-GUESSING-GAME
 An interactive Java Guessing Game.
 Two versions are available: an easy version and a challenging version.
-A kitty will be watching over you; if you don't guess correctly, he will be sad...
+A kitty will be watching over you; if you don't guess correctly, he will be sad... <br>
 **All Files, Except READM, are necessary to run the program on your computer**